AliceWonderMiscreations/libbitcoin-RPM/README.md

 reflect the `YYYYMMDD` when you downloaded the zip archive.
 Do not forget to make a changelog entry reflecting the date you grabbed the zip archive.

+## libbitcoin-prefix-setup.spec
+This spec file does not use any source files.
+It creates some text files that are important to have if you are building the RPM packages with a custom install prefix, e.g. `/opt/libbitcoin`

+The spec file will not build without a custom install prefix as it is not needed if installing into `/usr` as your prefix (the default prefix on Red Hat based systems)

+It creates a configuration file in `/etc/ld.so.conf.d` so that the shared libraries are picked up when the `/sbin/ldconfig` command runs.
+It creates some custom RPM macro files within `/usr/lib/rpm/macros.d` that assist with the RPM build processes for packages installed in the custom prefix.
+It creates some python `.pth` files so that python components installed within the custom prefix are picked up by the python interpreter without any fuss.

+It does not (yet) take Java class paths into account.
+It does not alter the default `MANPATH` to make any man pages available, but currently libbitcoin does not have any man pages.
+It does not alter the default `PATH` for bash or other shell environments.
+The would be easy to do (stick a file in `/etc/profile.d`) but I do not think it is necessary.

 ## libbitcoin-libsecp256k1.spec

 secp256k1 is not part of the libbitcoin project, that library is actually from